HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/SshkeysApi.md

 ## Delete

-> Delete(ctx, sshkeyId)
+> Delete(ctx, sshkeyId, optional)

-Delete an SSH key
+Delete an SSH key by ID.

-Deletes the SSH key with the matching ID
+Deletes the SSH key with the matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters